MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

 Before you run the Retail Store Scale Unit installer, make sure that all [system requirements](../../fin-and-ops/get-started/system-requirements.md) are met.

 > [!IMPORTANT]
-> If you are installing Retail Store Scale Unit for use with an on-premises environment, you must start it from a command line using administrator priviledges as follows:
+> If you are installing Retail Store Scale Unit for use with an on-premises environment, you must start it from a command line using administrator privileges as follows:
 > StoreSystemSetup.exe -UseAdfsAuthentication

 The Retail Store Scale Unit installer first extracts the associated files.
 It then begins the installation.